jaeschrich/froyo/README.md

 ##Developer Guide

-###Style Guide
+###Code Guide

-1. If a function returns nothing, it should return a boolean (based on whether the function worked or not) For testing
-2. Use streams if possible (for both internals and user experience).
+1. Use streams if possible.
-3. The API should be dead simple
-4. The API should be expressive and unopinionated
+2. The API should be simple, expressive and unopinionated
-5. The comments should be short but descriptive.
-Please don't overload comments

 ###Work with the code